A woman and a man hugging tightly before one of them departs on the bus behind them.

 Information, counselling and legal assistance (ICLA)

-Access to safe and reliable information, counselling and legal assistance remains a key priority for NRC and the wider response.
-NRC is working with two partners who focus largely on Ukrainian refugees, as well as one local organisation for support to those crossing from Belarus.
+Access to safe and reliable information, counselling and legal assistance remains a key priority for NRC.
+The focus of our ICLA work is on access to basic services and matters related to travel and legal stay, civil documentation, and security of tenure.
+NRC is working with partners who support Ukrainian refugees, as well as local organisations who support those crossing from Belarus.
 All partners provide hotlines and counselling points to offer information on a range of themes, from legal stay to service provision.
-Our local partners include Legal Bar Association, Ukraine House, Polish Hospitality Foundation.
+Our local partners include the Legal Bar Association, Ukraine House, We Are Monitoring (former the Polish Hospitality Foundation), and Słuszna Strawa.

 Education